alphagov/government-service-design-manual/the-team/index.md

 </figcaption>
 </figure>

-An effective team is multidisciplinery and centred around a service manager.
-What kind of people will need to be part of your team and when?
-What should you be looking for in potential team-members?
+What kind of people will need to be part of your team, and when?
+What should you be looking for in potential team-members, and what will they be doing on a day-to-day basis?

 * [Service manager](servicemanager.html)
 * [Designer](designer.html)